chrisjoaquin29/Discrete-Math-Coding-Set-Act/README.md

-# Discrete-Math-Coding-Set-Act
+# Discrete-Math-Coding-Set-
-Submitted by: Marc Christopher C. Joaquin; Submitted to: Engr.
+# Submitted by: Marc Christopher C. Joaquin; Submitted to: Engr.
 Dylan Lopez; Submitted on: November 3, 2020